 Orthodontic treatment works by using light, continuous forces applied to the teeth over time.
 The forces can be applied using a number of different appliances such as traditional fixed braces with archwires, Clarity™ ceramic braces, Invisalign® removable aligners, or removable retainers.
 Dr. Mullins and our team use modern processes and proven technology to provide our patients with the most comfortable and efficient treatment in order to achieve incredible, long-lasting results.

-We believe patients should enjoy every step in the orthodontic process, starting with their first contact with our Bristol or Johnson City, TN orthodontic office.
+We believe patients should enjoy every step in the orthodontic process, starting with their first contact with our office.
 We have therefore created a practice where the emphasis is on providing our patients with comfort and convenience throughout the process.
 Unlike many orthodontic practices, Dr. Mullins sees patients at each of their visits so that he can closely monitor their progress and immediately make adjustments as needed.
 We are always available and happy to answer any questions.

 Are braces right for you?